AlbertMitjans/HourGlass/README.md

 ## Run test

-Evaluates the model on the dataset and saves the resulting images in *output/*.
+Evaluates the model on the dataset.

 ```
 $ python3 main.py --train False --ckpt checkpoints/best_ckpt/model.pth
 ```
+As default, for every case, it saves an image of the depth, the output, and the rgb in the *output/* folder.

 <p align="center">
   <img width="900" height="350" src="assets/output.png">
 </p>